 - Risk notes (unknowns, dependencies, rework risk)

 If you’re estimating “one blended bucket of hours,” you’ll underprice complexity and overpay for senior time.
+That’s often one of the clearest signals it’s time to hire a fractional CFO in 2025 to rebuild your pricing model from true delivery economics.

 Step 3: Convert hours into cost using a loaded rate

 Use loaded cost rates so your flat fee covers real economics.
-On the tax side, business expenses generally need to be “ordinary and necessary” to be deductible, which is a useful mindset here too: cost assumptions must be common/realistic and supportable, not wishful (IRS, Publication 535). (apps.irs.gov)
+On the tax side, business expenses generally need to be “ordinary and necessary” to be deductible, which is a useful mindset here too: cost assumptions must be common/realistic and supportable, not wishful (IRS, Publication 535). (apps.irs.gov) The same realism should apply when you evaluate CFO compensation and fractional hours so your finance leadership costs line up with your pricing and margin goals.

 Step 4: Add a risk buffer on purpose (not in your head)